Apple Pay Cash available to iOS 11.2 beta users

 How well will it rival Venmo?

 Apple has been waiting to release their Venmo-like Pay Cash, and they finally did, sort of.
 Apple is soft launching peer-to-peer money transfer through iOS 11.2 directly through the Messages app.
-If you want to opt-in for the beta, you can do that here.
 Apple Pay Cash will soon be available to earlier iOS versions.

 Both parties in the transfer need to have the iOS 11.2 beta, and if you both are, you will automatically be enabled to send money electronically via the Messages app.
 You will need to have Apple Pay set up through your device in order to send money.
 You also need to have $10 already on your account and two-factor authentication enabled.
 The money will either come or go to your card set up through Apple Pay.